open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 ## Create an Issue

 First, you will need to open an issue within the right repository ([upstream repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io)) and explain the problem.
 If you are explaining a bug or how to replicate an issue, please be as explicit as possible and use pictures as necessary.
-You will then research the possible solutions or ideas on how to address the Issue before detailing your proposed solution, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/1985).
+You will then research the possible solutions or ideas on how to address the issue before detailing your proposed solution, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/1985).
 Someone else will hopefully provide input, and then you can move ahead with making the proposed changes.

 ![Providing Detail on New Issue](images/vi-new-issue-format.JPG)